 When a brand new stack (or stack with no boot.slot.cfg files) is booted, the system software automatically detects the module with the lowest MAC address.
-This module is assigned the primary management role (see page 6-3) and, by default, is given the slot number 1.
+This module is assigned the primary management role (see page 6-4) and, by default, is given the slot number 1.
 The module connected to the primary's stacking port A is automatically assigned the secondary management role and given the slot number 2.

-As the other modules in the stack become operational, they are assigned idle roles and are automatically assigned unique slot numbers (3-8, depending on the number of switches in the stack).
+As the other modules in the stack become operational, they are assigned idle roles and are automatically assigned unique slot numbers.
 The slot numbering for idle modules is determined by each module's physical location in the stack.
 Refer to the diagrams below for more information on dynamic slot numbering.